k78ma/quartz/content/4A/MTE 484/Characteristic Polynomial Closed-Loop Stability.md

 > \Delta(s) := N(s)f(s)+M(s)g(s)
 >\end{align}
 > $$

+Important theorem we can use to check closed-loop stability:

 > [!theorem] Theorem
 > The system is [[Closed-Loop Stability|closed-loop stable]] if and only if $\Delta [z]$/$\Delta(s)$ has all of its roots in $\mathbb{D}$/$\mathbb{C}^{-}$.